Balintgacsf/picture_puzzle/README.md

 After shuffle you can drag each piece and replace it with an other piece.
 If the user wins, the function can send back statistics of the game.
 It is working with mouse events and touch events as well.
+You can easily implement this to your site.

 [Demo Here](https://codepen.io/Balint_Gacsfalvy/pen/rNxYQog)